 10. Vaccination records should be uploaded following the instructions from the Public Health and Wellbeing portal.
 Questions can be directed to the Immunization Compliance Office, part of the Public Health and Wellbeing office.
 Contact information is on the link above.

 11. The Graduate Student Center is part of the Office of the Vice Provost for Education and is a central hub for resources, activities, support, and advocacy for all graduate and professional students at Penn.
+You can also visit the Graduate Student Center’s Orientation Hub which will be updated throughout the summer for campus items.
 Resources & Activities from the Grad Center can be found here.
 Check them out!